 In October 2017, when Airberlin suddenly ceased operations, our advocacy team received a plethora of pleas for help (See: Airberlin is out of business.
 How do I get a refund?).
 Those consumers had purchased airline tickets that were suddenly worthless.
 And under bankruptcy protection, Airberlin would not be issuing any refunds.

-Asking the Federal Trade Commission
+Asking the Federal Trade Commission about bankrupt merchants

 To find out how to best help the legion of would-be passengers who were inundating our helpline, I contacted the Federal Trade Commission for guidance.
 Soon I had the answer.